nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ## **Acknowledgements**

 - The features `undo`, `redo`, `history` and arrow key command navigation (including the code) was reused with some changes from AddressBook-Level4.
+- Our book icon favicon was taken from [Smashicons from Flaticon](https://www.flaticon.com/free-icons/book).

 --------------------------------------------------------------------------------------------------------------------